astropy/astropy-APEs/APE6.rst

-Translating to / from the data structure provided by a ECSV header into the native structure that an application uses should generally be quite easy because the functional elements (e.g. column name, type) are ubiquitous.
+Translating to / from the data structure provided by a ECSV header into the native structure that an application uses should generally be quite easy because the functional elements (e.g. column name, data type) are ubiquitous.
 Generally speaking manipulating data structures programmatically is easier than parsing textual data structure fields.